hansemannn/titanium-firebase-crash-reporting/README.md

 ## Legal

-This module is Copyright (c) 2017-Present by Appcelerator, Inc. All Rights Reserved.
+This module is Copyright (c) 2017-Present by Hans Knoechel.
+All Rights Reserved.
 Usage of this module is subject to the Terms of Service agreement with Appcelerator, Inc.